We're the Millers: Plot

-Shortly after leaving, David regrets abandoning his companions and returns, begging them to come back with him.
-They agree to do so.
-On their way to the RV, One-Eye discovers them and is about to shoot them, but Don comes out of his camper and subdues him.
-Chacon then comes around the corner with Melissa held at gunpoint and is about to kill them all, but is momentarily distracted by the 4th of July fireworks.
-David and Kenny subdue him.
-David kisses Rose, and Kenny kisses Melissa.
-Don arrests Chacon, but lets the Millers leave.
+After David apologizes to the trio for not being upfront with them, they agree to rejoin him to get home.
+As the Millers make their way to the RV, One-Eye finds them but, before he can shoot them, Don comes out of his camper and subdues him.
+Chacon then comes around the corner with Melissa held at gunpoint and is about to kill them all; however, he is momentarily distracted by the 4th of July fireworks, so David and Kenny subdue him.
+Kenny kisses Melissa, prompting David to kiss Rose.
+Don arrests Chacon but lets the Millers leave.